 At the beginning of each lab period we will supply a complete, commented solution for the previous session; students may use this as a "starter" for the next lab or work progressively on their own code.
 Solutions will of course be provided for the final problems.

 Note: Public seminars will use only USB devices for labs.
 For private seminars, please inquire as to arrangements for labs using a PCIe device.

-One of the most exciting developments in Windows driver development is that Microsoft is releasing the source code for WDF!
-And private symbols to let your debugger match up those source files with the binaries on your system will be in the Microsoft public symbol server.
+Windows Source CodeWell, certainly not all of it!
+But one of the most exciting developments in Windows driver development is that Microsoft released the source code for WDF, along with private symbols to let your debugger match up those source files with the binaries on your system.
 So when you're debugging your driver, you'll be able to see inside the WDF routines.
 This gives you far better visibility of reasons for error returns and so on.
-(For example, instead of just looking at an "invalid parameter" status return, you'll be able to see each parameter being checked in turn, so you'll know which parameter was the problem.)
 We have included a short module on accessing and understanding the WDF sources, and we'll use them in the labs throughout the seminar.